 - Seeing images that aren’t really there (sometimes linked to an event)

-People who struggle with paranoid hallucinations often find them to be both unwelcoming and overwhelming.
-In turn, paranoid hallucinations can lead to confusion and anxiety.
+Paranoid hallucinations can be unwelcoming and overwhelming.
+In turn, they may lead to confusion and anxiety.

 Living With Paranoid Schizophrenia

 The most common trait among those living with paranoid schizophrenia is isolation.
-When you’re experiencing paranoid delusions and hallucinations, you’re not only fueling your anxiety, but you’ll find it difficult to explain these experiences to other people. ⁵
+When you’re experiencing paranoid delusions and hallucinations, you experience high levels of anxiety and will find it difficult to explain these experiences to other people. ⁵

 Some people with paranoid schizophrenia become aware of their mental illness as symptoms progress and intensify.
 In other cases, a person might be so lost in their delusions and hallucinations, they may avoid seeking help.

-In either case, it’s vital for family members and support services to encourage treatment.
+In either case, family members and support services need to encourage treatment.
 This is the only way for people to overcome paranoid schizophrenia and get back into a daily routine.

 Paranoid Schizophrenia Treatment